 This might just be the simplest answer to all common Great Dane questions.
 Yes, like all dogs Great Danes shed!
 The good news is that Great Danes have a short-haired coat that is easy to maintain.
 With just a few minutes each week, you can keep your house clean and your Great Dane’s coat healthy.

 The best way to reduce Great Dane shedding is to brush their coat once per week and provide an occasional bath.
-Some owners report that these simple steps reduce shedding by a whopping 90%!
+Some owners report that these simple steps reduce shedding by up to 90%.

 Tips for Reducing Shedding

 Fortunately, much of the shedding can be prevented with the simple grooming tips described below.

 Weekly brushing is the most useful grooming tip to reduce the amount of shedding.
 I typically perform the brushing in conjunction with other weekly grooming such as ear cleaning and nail trimming.
 It’s like a spa day for your pup (that lucky dog)!

 You may find that the amount of shedding varies seasonally.
 In particular, the transition from winter to spring is a common time for more shedding.